-A weeknight staple, Roasted Cauliflower Tinga Tacos with Chili-Lime Slaw are chipotle spicy, and packed with flavor.
-They’re freezer friendly and done in about 30 minutes!
-Serve with your favorite Mexican inspired sides and don’t forget the guacamole! vegan + optionally gluten free
+A weeknight winner, Roasted Cauliflower Tinga Tacos are simple to make, and packed with flavor.
+These vegetarian tinga tacos are freezer friendly and ready in about 30 minutes!
+Serve with your favorite Spanish Brown Rice and other inspired sides.
+This recipe is vegetarian or vegan, easily gluten free.

 For the Tacos: